schmarx/cellular-automata/README.md

-## basic cellular automata
+## Basic cellular automata

-this features some basic update rules for different materials
+This features some basic update rules for different materials

-each cell is updated every simulation cycle based on specified properties of the material it currently contains
+Each cell is updated every simulation cycle based on specified properties of the material it currently contains